-- We are establishing a Development Forum procedure where applicants for the largest applications present their proposals to local residents and businesses at the earliest possible stage so they can feed into the process and the schemes can be amended to reflect the comments received where possible.
-By facilitating a process whereby developers engage the community at an early stage, we envisage schemes to better reflect their views and therefore they are more likely to be supported upon application. - We are working actively on the use of digital tools to allow people to visualise what developments will look like, - We are working closely with all agents and developers to ensure their proposals meet the strategic aims of the borough through use of PPAs for all major development. - We now have a Strategic Developments Team to redirect specific resources to dealing with the largest and most important sites for delivery of housing. - We report on all major development at bi-weekly meetings with the Lead Member, including senior management.
+- The Council has established a Development Forum procedure where applicants for the largest applications present their proposals to local residents and businesses at the earliest possible stage so they can feed into the process and the schemes can be amended to reflect the comments received where possible.
+By facilitating a process whereby developers engage the community at an early stage, we envisage schemes to better reflect their views and therefore will more likely be supported upon application. - We are working actively on the use of digital tools to allow people to visualise what developments will look like. - We are working closely with all agents and developers to ensure their proposals meet the strategic aims of the borough through use of PPAs for all major development. - We have a Strategic Developments Team to redirect specific resources to dealing with the largest and most important sites for delivery of housing. - We report on all major development at bi-weekly meetings with the Lead Member, including senior management.
 This ensures strategic oversight of all our major developments.

-- Continue to monitor closely the development pipeline.
-Include a standing item on delivery at major site Senior Management Team meetings or the Development Issues Group in the Planning Department. - Write annually to agents representing sites in the development pipeline to identify issues causing delays on housing sites as part of the annual update to this Action Plan. - Build up relationships with agents and developers.
+- Continue to closely monitor the development pipeline.
+Include a standing item on delivery at major sites in Senior Management Team meetings or the Development Issues Group in the Planning Department. - Write annually to agents representing sites in the development pipeline to identify issues causing delays on housing sites as part of the annual update to this Action Plan. - Continue to build on relationships with agents and developers.
 Set up formal quarterly meetings between senior planning officers and key agents for the largest sites discussing any issues affecting housing delivery.